 - Commitment to continuous improvement based on real-world feedback

-If you’re ready to take on this challenge, remember that the complexity of healthcare technology is exactly why the opportunity is so significant.
-The barriers to entry are high, which means less competition for those who can navigate them successfully.
+The complexity of healthcare technology creates high barriers to entry.
+This means less competition for those who can navigate them successfully.